Beats (brand): Earbuds

+urBeats were wired in-ear headphones that were introduced in 2012.
+The product name first appeared publicly that year in connection with Beats-branded earbuds bundled with select HTC smartphones, prior to the broader retail release of the urBeats model.
+Beats subsequently released updated versions of the urBeats with revised designs and color options.

 Speakers

-In 2012, Beats introduced their first speaker product, the Pill.
-In 2013, the Pill was replaced by the Pill 2 and a larger model, Pill XL, was introduced.
-The Pill XL was recalled and discontinued in mid-2015 due to battery safety concerns.
+In 2012, Beats introduced their first speaker product, Beats Pill.
+In 2013, the Beats Pill was replaced by the Beats Pill 2 and a larger model, Beats Pill XL, was introduced.
+The Beats Pill XL was recalled and discontinued in mid-2015 due to battery safety concerns.

-The Pill 2 had a number of accessories available, including a bike mount and a speaker stand - the "Dude" - shaped like a small wide-mouthed person.
-The Pill 2 was replaced by the Pill+, which was introduced in late 2015 and was discontinued in early 2021.
+The Beats Pill 2 had a number of accessories available, including a bike mount and a speaker stand — the "Dude" — shaped like a small wide-mouthed person.
+The Beats Pill 2 was replaced by the Beats Pill+, the first Beats speaker made under Apple, which was introduced in late 2015 and discontinued in early 2021.

+In October 2015, Beats launched a new collection of speakers including the upgraded Beats Pill+ Speaker.

+Beats brought back the Beats Pill in June 2024.
+The redesigned speaker features a revised cylindrical form factor, updated materials, and a removable lanyard.

+Accessories

+Beats’s accessories include Beats charging cables and iPhone cases.

 Beats Audio

 The company has also licensed the Beats brand, under the name Beats Audio (stylized in lowercase as beats audio), and technology to other manufacturers.
 In 2009, HP began to offer personal computers equipped with Beats Audio systems, beginning with its HP Envy line.
-The system features a software equalizer with a preset that HP marketed as being optimized for higher quality sound output.
+The system featured a software equalizer with a preset HP marketed as being optimized for higher quality sound output.
 Beats Electronics ceased its partnership with HP following its purchase by Apple Inc.; HP subsequently entered into a similar agreement with Bang & Olufsen.

 Following its acquisition of a stake in the company, most new HTC smartphones began to be released with Beats Audio software, beginning with the HTC Sensation XE/XL with Beats Audio in September 2011.
 The software was to be included in most new HTC devices, such as the One series.
-The Sensation XE and Rezound were also bundled with Beats by Dre earbuds, but HTC abandoned the practice on future devices.
+The Sensation XE and Rezound were also bundled with Beats earbuds, but HTC abandoned the practice on future devices.
 An HTC product executive claimed that despite the prominence of the Beats brand, "an accessory like the headphone doesn't factor in when someone is buying a smartphone".

 Car audio

 In 2011, Beats reached a deal with Chrysler LLC to feature Beats-branded audio systems in its vehicles.
-First under the partnership was its 2012 Chrysler 300S Luxury Car, which included a 10-speaker Beats by Dr. Dre sound system.
+First under the partnership was its 2012 Chrysler 300S Luxury Car, which included a 10-speaker Beats sound system.
 Beats audio systems are also available in brands including Dodge and Jeep vehicles.

 Other automobile brands that have Beats audio systems available in their vehicles include Fiat, Volkswagen and SEAT.